-10 questions to Balanced Scorecard Expert Jeroen De Flander – author Strategy Execution Heroes and director at The Performance Factory
+10 questions to Balanced Scorecard Expert Jeroen De Flander – author Strategy Execution Heroes and director at The Performance Factory and director at The Performance Factory and Chairman of The Institute for Strategy Execution.

 Please, summarize in few words what your expertise and background with Balanced Scorecard is.